CodesVault/kathamo-generator/README.md

 # Kathamo Generator
-Kathamo Generator is a command line tool (CLI) to generate new project with Kathamo framework.
+Kathamo Generator is the CLI for Kathamo framework.
 <br>
-It also can generate Controller, Migration file, Middleware, etc components for Kathamo framework.
+It can create new plugin with Kathamo framework and also can generate Controller, Migration file, Middleware, etc components for Kathamo framework.

 <br>